 Definition of Fable

 In literature, it is described as a didactic lesson given through some sort of animal story.
-In prose and verse, a fable is described through plants, animals, forces of nature and inanimate objects by giving them human attributes wherein they demonstrate a moral lesson at the end.
+In prose and verse, a fable is described through plants, animals, forces, of nature, and inanimate objects by giving them human attributes wherein they demonstrate a moral lesson at the end.

-Features of Fable
+Features of a Fable